noporpoise/BitArray/README.md

 Bit arrays are initialised to zero when created or extended.
 All operations have their bounds checked - an "Out of bounds" error is printed if you try to access a bit with index >= length.
+Arrays of length 0 are permitted.
+Indices must be >= 0.
+This implementation is not thread-safe.

 Please get in touch if you have suggestions / requests / bugs.